Choose Wisely: Data-driven Predictive Control for Nonlinear Systems Using Online Data Selection

 Although this does not fully resolve the problem caused by the curse of dimensionality as the embedding dimension, i.e. the dimension where we need to compute distances, will still scale with at least with $n + T_\text{f}\cdot m$, it does offer a structured way of compressing the data to a reasonable dimension.
 Experiments showed that embedding dimensions lower than the minimum dimension required to represent a linear system already lead to diminishing returns in reconstruction error.

-The pseudocode for manifold-embedding-based data selection using the Isomap algorithm is outlined in \cref{alg:isomap-select}, the details of \texttt{embed} using Isomap can be found in \cref{app:isomap}.
+The pseudocode for manifold-embedding-based data selection using the Isomap algorithm is outlined in \cref{alg:isomap-select}.
+For algorithmic details of Isomap (i.e. the \texttt{embed} step) we refer to \cite{tenenbaum_global_2000} or \cref{app:isomap}.
 Notice that the embedding of the data set in line 2 can be cached/computed offline.
 Online, the algorithm then proceeds to embed the query trajectory $\tilde{\tau}_i$ and computes its similarities \emph{in the lower dimensional embedding space}.
 Then, similarly to \cref{alg:norm-selection}, the relevant trajectories are returned in the trajectory space, after which the implicit predictor for DPC is constructed using the retrieved non-embedded data points.